 I cannot stress the importance of having a savings account with a little cushion to fall back on.
 You never know when something may pop up such as a car accident or broken bone that you will have to fork out the dollars for.
 Having a little money tucked away will really help when it comes to emergency situations like these.

 Well, today I am going to be talking about creating a savings plan that works for you.
 Since creating a savings plan is only half the battle, we will also discuss how to stick to your savings plan.

 Although it may seem impossible, I truly believe that everyone has the ability to save money regardless of what your income is.
 Whether you are savings 10% of your paycheck or even if it is just the spare change in your pocket that you can throw in a jar and it will add up.

 Don’t Dip into Your Savings

-t is so important that you leave your savings alone until it is absolutely necessary.
-Your savings should be there for things such as having to pay for a new car because of an accident or unexpected hospital bills rather than dipping into your savings for something unnecessary such as going out to dinner or something along those lines.
+It is important that you leave your savings alone until it is absolutely necessary.
+Your savings should be there for things such as having to pay for a new car because of an accident or unexpected hospital bills.
+You should not be dipping into your savings for something unnecessary such as going out to dinner or something along those lines.

 Set a Goal

 If you are setting up a savings account for the purpose of saving up for something like a house or car, keep that in mind at all times.
 Whether it be printing out a picture of your dream home/car and putting it somewhere that you will see often to keep you motivated, or making it so that you are physically unable to get into the savings.